That-Dev-Girl-Sites/jhalabi.com/work/index.md

 October 2015 - present _(occasionally)_

-* Founded this startup-of-one where create websites for large and small organizations, specializing in WordPress themes and plugins, as well as Javascript applications.
+This startup-of-one is where I create websites for large and small organizations.
+I specialize in WordPress themes, plugins, and Javascript applications.

 <div markdown="1" class="work-examples">